Skip to main content

 Behind the Wheel FAQ

-A licensed driver must accompany you for your driving test.
-The licensed driver must drive you to the test location and remain behind the wheel until the examiner checks their license.
-No one other than the applicant, the examiner(s), and an MVA approved interpreter are allowed in the vehicle during the test.
+Yes.
+A licensed driver must drive you to the test location and remain behind the wheel until the examiner checks their license.
+During the test, only you, the examiner(s), and an MVA-approved interpreter are allowed in the vehicle.